 - Scroll down to VPN connections and click “Configure VPN.”

-- Click add and scroll down to VPN and PPTP configuration.
+- Scroll down to VPN and PPTP configuration.

 - Add the server name to “Gateway” and your PureVPN username and password.